alfa155518/modern-JavaScript-React-interview-questions-/README.md

 }
 ```

-### 11. What is the difference between package.json and package-lock.json?
+### 11. What is the difference between package.json and package-lock.json

 - package.json: Lists project dependencies.
 - package-lock.json: Records the exact versions of installed dependencies.

-### 12. What are the differences between client-side and server-side rendering?
+### 12. What are the differences between client-side and server-side rendering

 - Client-side rendering: The content is rendered in the browser using JavaScript.
 - Server-side rendering: Content is rendered on the server and sent as a fully-rendered page.

-### 13. What is state in ReactJS?
+### 13. What is state in ReactJS

     State is an object that holds dynamic data within a component.
 When the state changes, the component re-renders.